 Wage Delegation in the Field

-in: Journal of Economics & Management Strategy, forthcoming
+in: Journal of Economics and Management Strategy, No. 4, 2019

 By conducting a natural field experiment, we analyze the managerial policy of delegating the wage choice to employees.
 We find that this policy enhances performance significantly, which is remarkable since allocated wage premiums of the same size have no effect at all.
 Observed self‐imposed wage restraints and absence of negative peer effects speak in favor of wage delegation, although the chosen wage premium levels severely dampen its net value.
 Additional experimental and survey data provide important insights into employees' underlying motivations.